 Planting a wildflower meadow

-At the end of the summer the seed heads feed the birds too.
+Instead of a lawn, I planted a meadow and each summer it attracts swarms of butterflies and insects.
+Then, as the summer comes to a close, the seed heads feed the birds too.
 I've had a charm of goldfinches feeding here along with linnets and yellowhammers.
 My resident colony of tree sparrows also really enjoy it.

 My wildflower meadow acts as a larder for my wild art subjects